ngerakines/ngerakines.me/_posts/2017-2-17-be-safe-out-there.markdown

 If you do need to bring your phone, secure it with a password, not a quick entry pin or sequence.
 Also remove any fingerprint login features if they are enabled.

+# Getting started

+It starts with you.
+Encourage your coworkers, friends, and family to use Signal (or WhatsApp).
+If someone sends you revealing or sensitive information in an insecure way, respectfully tell them to stop.